 This method is only a definition and must be implemented by a specific class or value type to have effect.
-The meaning of the comparisons, "less than," "equal to," and "greater than," depends on the particular implementation.
+The meaning of the comparisons specified in the Return Values section ("precedes", "occurs in the same position as", and "follows) depends on the particular implementation.

 For objects A, B, and C, the following must be true:

 A.CompareTo(A) is required to return zero.

 If A.CompareTo(B) returns zero, then B.CompareTo(A) is required to return zero.

 If A.CompareTo(B) returns zero and B.CompareTo(C) returns zero, then A.CompareTo(C) is required to return zero.